eltons-academy/az-204/labs/acr/README.md

 This creates a Basic-SKU registry:

 ```
-az acr create -g labs-acr -l eastus --sku 'Basic' -n <acr-name>
+az acr create -g labs-acr -l eastus --sku 'Basic' -n $ACR_NAME
 ```

 ACR names are stricter than most, so you might see an error if you try to use an illegal character.

 </details><br/>

-When the command completes you have your own registry, available at the domain name `<acr-name>.azurecr.io` - you'll see the full name in the `loginServer` field in the output.
+When the command completes you have your own registry, available at the domain name `<your-acr-name>.azurecr.io` - you'll see the full name in the `loginServer` field in the output.

 ## Pull and push images to ACR